 What might you see?

-Throughout May-September, weather permitting, you are almost guaranteed to see the stunning marsh harrier.
+Throughout April-September, weather permitting, you are almost guaranteed to see the stunning marsh harrier.
 On warm days in May, June and July the very rare swallowtail butterfly is likely to be on show.
 Whilst there are more than a dozen sites this butterfly may be seen at, for anyone with restricted mobility we probably have the best chances of finding one.
 In the early season we often see cuckoos.
 Bitterns boom and sometimes put in an appearance.
 Horsey is one of the best places to see cranes.

 Access to Lady Ann from the car park is via 150m of solid, well-maintained path.